freddiejbawden/bob/SCHEMA.md

 ## Authentication

-For requests that require authentication, include an http header called `"username"` with the username
+For requests that require authentication, include an http header called `"username"` with the username.

 ## Data Types: